Whiteknight/CastIron/docs/mapping.md

 * `IList`
 * `ICollection`

+Again, for all but the most quick-and-dirty queries, you'll probably want to use a real custom class instead of using a mapping like this.

 ## Tuple Mappings

-If we ask CastIron to map to a `Tuple<>` type, each row will be converted to a tuple with the first column value going into the first tuple value, the second column into the second tuple value, etc. The maximum supported tuple size is 7, above which CastIron is unable to convert.
+If we ask CastIron to map to a `Tuple<>` type, each row will be converted to a tuple with the first column value going into the first tuple value, the second column into the second tuple value, etc. The maximum supported tuple size is 7, above which CastIron is (currently) unable to convert.

 ```csharp
 var firstRow = result.AsEnumerable<Tuple<int, string, float>>().First();